5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 We will come back to the schematic later…

 ## V. Understanding `finalverbs.txt`
 Open the `finalverbs.txt` located inside the "codecgraph" folder.
-It contains a list of the availabe inputs and outouts of the Codec represented by code, namely: `Nodes`, `PinDefault` and `Verbs`:
+It contains a list of the available inputs and outputs of the Codec represented by code, namely: `Nodes`, `PinDefault` and `Verbs`:

 ![Verbs_errors](https://user-images.githubusercontent.com/76865553/170696296-6ae7d154-eecd-4f13-bd98-2a0c61d1214d.png)